LLM Observability Tools Compared (2026)

 How to choose

 If you want open-source and self-hosting, start with Langfuse.
 If you're already using LangChain, LangSmith is the path of least resistance.
 If you want the simplest possible setup, Helicone's proxy approach gets you logging without touching your code.
-For teams focused on prompt quality and evaluation, Braintrust or Humanloop offer more structured workflows.
-If you're building agents, AgentOps gives you the right level of detail for multi-step execution traces.
+For teams focused on prompt quality and evaluation, Braintrust offers structured scoring and comparison workflows.
+If you're building agents, AgentOps or HoneyHive give you the right level of detail for multi-step execution traces.
 If your team already uses Weights & Biases or Arize for ML monitoring, their LLM features keep everything in one place.
-And if you need an AI gateway with built-in observability, Portkey covers both routing and logging.
+If you need an AI gateway with built-in observability, Portkey's fully open-source gateway covers both routing and logging.
+For budget-conscious teams building chatbots or RAG pipelines, Lunary's $20/user/month tier is the cheapest entry point.
+Opik is worth evaluating if you want open-source with built-in evaluation metrics and prompt optimization.
+And LangWatch is a good fit for teams that want to test agent behavior with synthetic conversations before deploying.

 Most of these tools offer free tiers, so the practical approach is to try two or three with your actual workload before committing.